FromWau/HotHotHot/README.md

-# HotHotHot
-Plays HotHotHot sound when getting killed by Fire
+Plays HotHotHot sound (South Park) when getting killed by Fire

-## Important: This mod does not play well along with the halo announcer!!
-This mod overrides the same function which halo announcer uses for the kill streaks.

-If you want to use this mod on top of halo announcer (almost everything will be broken).
-Increase the `"LoadPriority": 2`, in the mod.json to higher value as halo announcer e.g.: 5.
+# Any Issues? / Not working
+Please open up an [issue](https://github.com/FromWau/HotHotHot/issues/new/) on GitHub if something does not work as expected.

+# Changelog
+## 1.0.0
+- Initial Release

+## 1.0.1
+- Small README.md fix
+- Fix Dependency

+## 1.0.2
+- Correctly uses now version 2.0.1 of [S2ClientKillCallback](https://northstar.thunderstore.io/package/S2Mods/ClientKillCallback/)
+- Should be now compatible with other mods